 3) One reading and one ‘active’ assignment – e.g., family of origin diagram;

 4) One online small group meeting for discussion and case studies; and

 5) One individual online coaching session..

 Year One: Hope at Peace.
-(Note: This section will begin June 1 or August 1, 2021.
+(Note: This section will begin August 1, 2021.
 You are welcome to register.)

 An Important Note: The Voyagers Online Training Program is designed to promote the learning and growth of individuals, and their functioning within their family and work systems.
 It is not designed to prepare participants to teach, train and/or coach others.
 Work on self – differentiating a self – is the heart of Bowen theory.

 The cost per year is $925, if paid in full with PayPal; or $900 if paid by check.
-(If you pay by check, you may opt to do so in two payments: $450 at registration and $450 by the beginning of Module 3 – October 1, 2021.
-Registration is open until May 31, 2021.
-Module 1 will be released June 1, 2021.
-(If payment is not received by June 1, Module 1 will be released upon receipt of check.)
+(If you pay by check, you may opt to do so in two payments: $450 at registration and $450 by the beginning of Module 3 – December 1, 2021.
+Registration is open until July 31, 2021.
+Module 1 will be released August 1, 2021.
+(If payment is not received by August 1, Module 1 will be released to you upon receipt of check.)